-How can you identify if and where your journal workflows need an update?
-One of the best ways is to perform an operational audit of your journals.
-Kathey Alexander, a freelance consultant in professional and scholarly publishing who has worked in various editorial roles throughout her career, regularly performs audits of society publishing programs and helps them iterate on current processes.
-Alexander suggests having an outsider run an audit of your journals to ensure objectivity, though publishers and journal teams can perform audits on their own as well.
-Here are some of the key areas she says operational audits should focus on and steps teams can take to address commonly uncovered challenges.
+Kathey Alexander, a freelance consultant in professional and academic publishing who has worked in various editorial roles, regularly performs operational audits of scholarly society journal programs and helps editors optimize their workflows.
+In this blog post, we’re rounding up some of the primary areas Alexander says operational audits should focus on and steps journal teams can take to address commonly uncovered challenges.

-Of all the metrics you can look at when performing an operational audit, according to Alexander statistics on submission should be your main concern.
+Of all the possible metrics to look at when performing an operational audit, Alexander says statistics on submission should be your main concern.
 She recommends beginning journal audits by checking to see if submissions are going up or down over time.
 Diminishing submissions can be indicative of a problem, which may be related to poor author experience.
 When assessing submissions volume, Alexander stresses that journals look at submissions by type, rather than just aggregate data, as some submissions matter more than others.